Gabriele Amorth: Books

 Amorth wrote two memoirs of his time as an exorcist - An Exorcist Tells His Story and An Exorcist: More Stories.
-The books include references to official Roman Catholic teachings on demonology while the main emphasis is on Amorth's experience as an exorcist.
+The books include references to the official Roman Catholic teachings on demonology while the main emphasis is on Amorth's experience as an exorcist.
 Both include references to the diagnosis and treatment of spiritual problems.
 The books briefly cover the topics of demonic contraction and curses.
 He states, "A curse can originate from such things as maledictions by close relatives, a habit of blaspheming, membership in Freemasonry, spiritic or magic practices, and so on."

-Father Amorth wrote more than thirty books in Italian, many of which have been translated into other languages.
+Amorth wrote more than thirty books in Italian, many of which have been translated into other languages.
 The following are his books in English: